407-610-2417

 How Do AI Overviews Affect Website Traffic?

-Most businesses are concerned about whether these machine-generated summaries cut into their traffic.
-And the truth is, AI overviews do change how users engage with your website.
-In some cases, they lead to zero-click searches, where users get the information they need directly from the results pages and don’t visit a website at all.
+Many business owners are concerned that AI Overviews affect SEO efforts.
+And the truth is, they do change how users engage with your website.
+In some cases, they lead to zero-click searches, where users get the information they need directly from the results pages and don’t visit a website.

-Ahrefs analyzed 300,000 keywords and estimated that the presence of AI Overviews correlates with a 34.5% lower average clickthrough rate for position one results on informational keywords, compared to what would have been expected without an AI summary.
+Ahrefs analyzed 300,000 keywords and estimated that the presence of Google AI answers correlates with a 34.5% lower average clickthrough rate for position-one results on informational keywords than would have been expected without an AI summary.

 As Kevin Indig, a growth advisor at HyperGrowth, said on LinkedIn, some websites are seeing “clicks down, impressions up.”
 This means AI Overviews increase a site’s visibility (your name or link might appear more often), but fewer users visit your site.